roselandroche/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-Closure is how we describe an inner scope(higher level) (like a function inside an object) being able to access variables declared one level back/lower.
+Closure is how we describe an inner scope(higher level) (like a function inside an object) being able to access variables declared one level back/lower/less nested.
 I like to describe it as the closure being one floor up, and the base level scope being the ground floor.
 The closure can see the ground floor level, but the ground floor can't see up.

 4. Describe the four rules of the 'this' keyword.

 Rule 1
-If you don't bind .this to something, it gets bound to the window.
+If you don't bind .this to something, it gets bound to the window - usually not a good thing.

 Rule 2
 When you create a new object with .this inside, .this refers to the object it was created inside.

 Rule 3
-If you create a new object, .this now refers to that object.
+If you create a new object, .this now refers to the new object.

 Rule 4
 If you call an object with .call and/or .apply, it will explicitly bind .this to the argument you pass in.
 Basically you call it but go 'Syke!
 I actually want you to be bound to this other thing!'